 When Joseph Ogrodnek and Walker Stern, friends from their days together in the kitchen at Alain Ducasse at The Essex House, found themselves working together again during Ogrodnek’s celebrated tenure as executive chef at Greenpoint’s Anella, Stern suggested that the time had come to open their own place.

-Ogrodnek agreed, and the two opened Battersby, an intimate spot on Smith Street in Carroll Gardens, last fall.
+Ogrodnek agreed, and the two opened Battersby, an intimate spot on Smith Street in Carroll Gardens, a couple of years ago.
 They share a tiny kitchen — doing everything from the shopping to the prep work — and cook every dish themselves.

-We stopped by to learn more about their unusual decision to share a kitchen together, their journeys through some of the city’s finest kitchens to their new home on Smith Street, and their spontaneous tasting menu – a freewheeling, constantly-changing culinary journey that’s generated some serious buzz in the neighborhood.
+We stopped by to learn more about their unusual decision to share a kitchen together, their journeys through some of the city’s finest kitchens to their new home on Smith Street, and their spontaneous tasting menu – a freewheeling, constantly-changing culinary journey that’s generated some serious buzz.